Local Fluctuations in Cavity Control of Ferroelectricity: Fluctuation-Dissipation Theorem

 Finally, by ignoring the gradient terms $\sim \nabla \mathbf{Q}$, our model treats the phonon fluctuations as purely local.
 In reality, we expect this approximation to breakdown below a length scale $a$, roughly related to the correlation length of the ferroelectric order parameter $\mathbf{Q}(\mathbf{r})$.
 On the one hand, near the critical point this length scale may become large as correlations develop across longer length scales.
 One the other hand, treating physics at a length scale $l < a$ requires a more complicated theory than the one we develop here.
 In this work we are interested in macroscopic physics, with samples of order $L\sim 50\si{\micro\meter}$ or larger; as a result, we will consider a cutoff of $a = 5 \si{\micro\meter}$.

 In the future it would be particularly interesting to consider going even closer to the critical point, so that $a \sim L$, in which case electrodynamic control may be even more important.
 This is because the photon dispersion is much faster than the phonon, and thus the region in reciprocal space amenable to cavity control is roughly $q_{\rm QED}^3 \sim (1\si{\tera\hertz}/c)^3 \sim (.3\si{\milli\meter})^{-3}$, which is to be compared against the volume of the Brillouin zone which exhibits fluctuations, which goes roughly as $1/a^3$.
 As such, we expect the physics we consider to be most important materials which are close to the ferroelectric instability, such that $a^{-1}\sim q_{\rm QED}$.
 However, in this regime a more elaborate model which considers the role of phonon dispersion and spatial gradients is required.
 Evidently, a more elaborate scaling theory of the transition is needed in the future.
+We elaborate on this slightly later, in Sec.~\ref{sec:conclusion}.